balderdashy/waterline-docs/README.md

 # Waterline Documentation

-> The Waterline documentation now lives in [the Sails documentation](http://sailsjs.com/docs/concepts/models-and-orm/).
+> **NOTE** The Waterline documentation now lives in [the Sails documentation](http://sailsjs.com/docs/concepts/models-and-orm/).
+The links in the table of contents below will now bring you to the applicable doc pages on the [Sails website](http://sailsjs.com).

 ## Table of Contents